User engagement

 User engagement is about building sustainable relationships and feedback loops between statistics producers, users (and potential users) of statistics and other relevant stakeholders.

-Being user centred is a key departmental priority.
+Being user centered is a key departmental priority.
 It’s critical that we actively engage with the users of our statistics.
 There are thousands of users out there and teams should be actively be getting feedback on their publications from a variety of users - policy colleagues, local authorities, schools, media, and the general public to name but a few.

 The Code of Practice for Statistics states that: